GIR-pub/deepdotweb/_posts/2013/12/04/uncle-scam-czech-owner-of-sheep-marketplace-working-with-the-fbi/index.md

 ---
-title: "Uncle Scam: Czech Owner of Sheep Marketplace Working With the FBI?
+title: "Uncle Scam: Czech Owner of Sheep Marketplace Working With the FBI?"
 ---
-2243  tag-czech tag-owner tag-scam tag-sheep tag-uncle tag-working">

 <span>Posted by: <a href="https://www.deepdotweb.com/author/admin/" title="">DeepDotWeb </a></span>
 <span>December 4, 2013</span>

-<span><a href="https://www.deepdotweb.com/2013/12/04/uncle-scam-czech-owner-of-sheep-marketplace-working-with-the-fbi/#comments">9 Comments</a></span>

 <p>Who benefited from one of the largest bitcoin heists in history?
 ‘Benefit’ is an interesting word &#8211; simply because a benefit doesn’t necessarily mean a payoff in the form of currency.
 Perhaps, <i>the payoff</i> can come in the form of a successful operation, a mission accomplished.</p>